 - MAC devices using the Safari browser will attempt to open PDF's using the 'Preview' feature.
 This will result in the user seeing only blank pages.
-The MAC user will need to ensure that they have the Adobe Reader app downloaded and then ensure that their device uses Adobe Reader to open the PDF.
+The MAC user will need to ensure that they have the Adobe Reader app downloaded and then ensure that their device uses Adobe Reader to open the PDF (you may need to disable the default browser on your MAC).
 When you are prompted to 'click to download your document' the next page should show an 'open in..' link on the screen.
 Select 'Adobe Reader App'.

 - It's probably best to use Firefox/IE. If you do use Google Chrome, you should disable the pdf browser by typing chrome://plugins in the address bar then scroll down to Chrome PDF viewer and click on disable (see screen grab in section below).

 - You should have Adobe 10 or higher on your machine.

 - You should be using Adobe Reader*, not Adobe Pro or Adobe Acrobat to open your document.